All integrations

 Wrap a function with `@track`

 The simplest pattern.
-Decorate any function and Chirp owns its lifecycle: starts the activity on call, updates every time you log progress, ends green on return or red on exception.
+Decorate any function and Chirp owns its lifecycle: starts the activity on call, ends green on return or red on exception.
 Works for sync and async functions.

 train.py